VK-Ant/AttendanceSystem-JetsonAGX/README.md

 $ pip3 install -r requirement.txt

 ```
-Check that your AGX device has Opencv,numpy,dlib,cmake,datetime installed (Package).
+Check that Opencv,numpy,dlib,cmake, and datetime are installed on your AGX device (Packages).

 ### **3. Initially person image taken and stored in "Attendance_data" folder**